© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanmadoc Hill, cairn on E end of is a scheduled monument protected by Cadw under reference GM579.
 View the official record →

-Llanmadoc Hill cairn is a prehistoric round cairn located at the eastern end of Llanmadoc Hill in the Gower Peninsula, Swansea, Wales.
+Llanmadoc Hill cairn is a round cairn located at the eastern end of Llanmadoc Hill in the Gower Peninsula, Swansea, dating to the Prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM579.

 Llanmadoc Hill, cairn on E end of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanmadoc Hill, cairn on E end of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM579.